SamHossain2025/Data-scientist-job-search-engine/README.md

 * Ranking based on location & time priority heuristics
 * Generating clean, explainable recommendations using Gemini LLM
 * Exporting results as dynamic, reusable HTML output

-This project is built out of my real-life challenge—I'm graduating from the Queen's MMA program and actively searching for data science roles.
-With so many listings and few truly relevant ones, I created this engine to automatically surface the jobs that actually fit me.

 ---